 Remember – if there’s any trace left from earlier guests, your current guests will not appreciate it.
 Any strands of hair left in the tub is a valid complaint in the eyes of guests.
 Guests are iffy about bathrooms (I would be too) so if you are low on time focus on the bedroom and bathroom.
 You can get away with the living room, the outdoor deck space and even the kitchen depending on the guest but not the bathroom.

 Old Porcelain Throne

-After hosting for a few months and seeing not exactly complaints but more like “meh” reactions about our 17-year-old porcelain throne, we decided to splurged on fancy low-flow toilets.
-The feedback for the bathroom improved almost immediately even though there wasn’t any issues with the toilet itself besides the age and design.
+After hosting for a few months and seeing not exactly complaints but more like “meh” reactions about our 17-year-old porcelain throne, we decided to splurge on fancy low-flow toilets.
+The feedback for the bathroom improved almost immediately even though there weren’t any issues with the toilet itself besides the age and design.

 We live in the evergreen state.
 There are a breathtaking amount of 100 ft evergreens surrounding everything.
 It’s just a part of living with nature.
 We’re submersed into a forest like neighborhood and you can bank that there’s a lot, a lot, a lot of spiders and insects around us.
 The annoyingly delightful birds that wake me up in the mornings have to eat right?

-That’s exactly what Jared thinks spiders could do to him ^
+That’s exactly what Hubby thinks spiders could do to him ^

 Spiders are not a big deal.
 We did have a mud dauber invasion last summer, that was terrible.
 I have hosted guests from France, Sweden, Hawaii, Japan, Korea, China, Latin America, Australia…pretty much every continent on Earth…any way, it doesn’t matter where you’re from, mud daubers are DEADLY looking and that’s universal.